top of page

 Friends and the Capital Fund

-In 2015, Sheila Morse (Principal Officer/ Treasurer of the Friends) helped draft the Capital Program and Budget Policy as the Guilford Selectboard Chair.
+In 2015, Sheila Morse helped draft the Capital Program and Budget Policy as a Guilford Selectboard member.

 Capital Policy

-The original Capital Policy Sheila drafted read in part: The Selectboard will adopt a five-year Capital Improvement Plan for the Town of Guilford.
+In August of 2015 the original Capital Policy was signed into effect by Selectboard member Sheila Morse.
+The policy read in part: The Selectboard will adopt a five-year Capital Improvement Plan for the Town of Guilford.
 This plan will include the Town's plan of capital projects proposed to be undertaken during each of the following five years, the estimated cost of those projects, and the proposed method of financing.
 The Selectboard will review and update the CIP annually.

-Tammy Sargent (See Appointment of Auditor) asked Sheila Morse for the five-year CIP including the Selectboard’s annual updates.
-Sheila was Guilford’s Finance Advisory Committee Chair and the selectboards appointed Town Administrator because Peder Rude was diagnosed with a “Grave Health Issue” and later Resigned to "explore other opportunities."
+However, when Tammy Sargent asked for the five-year CIP including the Selectboard’s annual updates that the policy required, Sheila Morse responded to the request.
+At this time, Sheila was Guilford’s Finance Advisory Committee Chair and the selectboards appointed Town Administrator.

 “We need to create that report.
 It doesn't exist. (…) Believe me, if I could print and post such a report, I would.
 The Finance Advisory Committee has also been seeking this information for quite some time as well. (…)